dbohdan/pip-wtenv/README.template.md

 `pip_wtenv` will:

 - Create the venv
-  if the venv directory does not exist;
+  if the venv directory does not exist.
 - Upgrade pip,
   then run it with the specified arguments if the venv directory does not contain a file called `ready`.